iosg073/Notes-CODE-Django-1st-Repo/readme.md

 **EVERY TIME** we want to work on our django project, we must activate it.
 We do that by running the `activate` script in the folder we just created.

-We have to do this for every terminal window we open.
+We have to do this for **every terminal window we want to use**.
+So if you have your terminal app open and VSCode's terminal open, you'll have to activate in both if you want the python commands to work.

 ```bash
 $ source ./django-starter/bin/activate # activates the environment